 I get from Yangon to Naypyidaw by bus and reach the capital of Myanmar at night, about 10 pm.
 As usual, I am the only foreigner on that bus, but that was expectable as not many travelers visit this city.
+I will be exploring Naypyidaw by motorbike.

 The city looked so empty that I was afraid that no one would be at the bus station to take me to my hotel.
 There is no such thing as hostels here.
 There are no low budget options.
 The hotels look very big, and I’m sure they are, just like mine, the cheapest one.
 Just by arriving at the hotel you start feeling the creepiness of the city.
 It is very silent.
 The two young men at the reception were looking quite bored and the restaurant just next door that I could see through the glass wall was empty, but it wasn’t that small.
 The furniture looks expensive and the hotel looks great for the price.

 Once I check-in, the receptionist tells me to wait, and at the front door, I see a hotel buggy cart.
 This will actually be the first time I am on one of these, and it was all for myself besides having at least a place for 10 people.
 After 2 minutes on that cart, I understand why am I going to my room on it.
 The rooms are kinda far from the reception as you need to walk about 4 minutes to get there, having in mind that usually I just need to walk a few seconds to be at the reception, this distance was huge to me.
 The area where the hotel is placed is huge!
 It includes a lake inside and a fruit farm with many trees- However, all the people I see are actually workers, receptionists, restaurant waitresses, people working in the garden, that’s all the living souls I see.
-Exploring the city wasn’t so different.
+Exploring Naypyidaw wasn’t so different.

 I find myself in a huge Hotel, so empty that it turned it creepy and awkward to walk on the halls.
 I can assure you there were a lot of rooms, I would say more than 50, but no one else besides me appears to be there.
 Maybe if the place wasn’t that big, it wouldn’t feel so strange.
 I have no other option but to dine at the hotel’s restaurant all by myself.
 I think the waitress on the other side of the restaurant could hear me chewing my food, so loud the silence was.
 And that was definitely weird.
 Maybe I don’t know exactly how to describe the creepiness of the moment, but I haven’t felt so weird while having a meal before, although I’m in the proper place to do so.

-The distances in the city are big, so I know the only solution I have to explore will be hiring a motorbike, well I mean, the cheapest one too, as hiring a car for myself would be out of my budget.
+The distances in the city are big, so I know the only solution for exploring Naypyidaw is hiring a motorbike, well I mean, the cheapest one too, as hiring a car for myself would be out of my budget.
 The motorbike rental service is available at the Hotel at a rate of 4000 kyats per hour.
 Yeah, nothing is cheap around here.
 If you don’t know prices in Myanmar, I can tell you that usually, you hire a motorbike for 1500 kyats per hour.
 I’m very afraid of exploring the city on my own by motorbike, as the last time I tried to ride one I ended up twisting my ankle and swearing I would not rent another motorcycle again while traveling.
 I’m sure the men in the hotel could notice how nervous I am with that thing, I think even they were scared by letting me go on the motorbike after all.
 They spent a few minutes explaining to me how to make it work, and at the same time, I am trying to focus on the idea that the streets in Naypyidaw are too wide for me to mess things up.
 And here I go bearing this idea in mind (by the end of this trip I’m riding a motorbike way too confidently)

 The streets have always at least 4 lanes each direction.
 There are not many other vehicles around, so I finally get more confident about this day.
 It doesn’t take long to start feeling why people call it the ghost city.
 Well, I have felt it already the night before… but I haven’t seen what the city was looking like.